r2u-io/documentation/docs/javascript/augmented-reality.md

 :::tip The `alertMessage` message can be customized
 :::

 Shows an image when the mobile device does not support the AR experience.
-If the instructions are entered, the fallback is displayed only when you click on the "See at your home" button.
+If the instructions parameter is provided, the fallback is displayed only when you click on the "See at your place" button.

 <div >
 <div >